 Social and Digital Media

 Facebook is a simple interface to use should you decide to set up a fan page for your church.
 This works fairly well for your internal audience, but is not as effective as a web page for conveying your congregation’s identity.
+You will need to make some decisions about how to manage it – primarily as an internal communication tool to remind people of events or if you want to be more inspirational and inviting.
 Group pages require more monitoring as those are more likely to be spammed.
 Customizeable Facebook cover photo

 Congregations that use projection in worship can add some of this identity information to slides before or after the service to inform visitors and reinforce member learning.
 PowerPoint slides